-KPC hosts a number of online course that have short residence requirements, usually spanning a day or two, to participate in intensive lab classes or sessions.
-Students participating in these classes are permitted to stay in the residence hall while attending the on campus portion of their classes.
+KPC hosts a number of online courses that have short residence requirements, usually spanning a day or two, to participate in intensive lab classes or sessions.
+Students participating in these classes are permitted to stay in the residence hall while attending the on-campus portion of their classes.
 They are provided with a private bedroom in a four bedroom/two bathroom apartment for $45 per night (linens not included).

 This is a very popular program and rooms tend to book up quickly so Res Life staff recommends that you book your reservation early by calling 262-0253 or emailing Leslie Byrd at firstname.lastname@example.org.